 The Elementary and Secondary Education Act (ESEA) as amended by The Every Student Succeeds Act (ESSA) requires school Districts to notify parents of their rights under the act.
-The following notifications meet the intent of the law.
-Additional information may be obtained by contacting your child's school.
+The following

 I. Teacher Qualifications

 A parent/guardian may request, and the District will provide in a timely manner, the professional qualifications of your student's classroom teachers, including, at a minimum, whether: